 Meredith McIntosh (Asheville) is a licensed massage therapist, musician and Zen practitioner.
 Certified by the Alexander Alliance, she appreciates the collaborative and participatory aspects of teaching AT in rehabilitation, skilled activity, and daily tasks.
 She works with musicians at The Swannanoa Gathering (NC) and during dance tours in France, and with meditators at Southern Dharma (Hot Springs, NC) and at Bukkokuji Monastary in Japan. email@example.com 828-258-8840 or 828-989-0349

-Idelle Packer (Asheville), M.S., P.T., C.T.A.T., an AmSAT-certified teacher of the Alexander Technique and graduate of Columbia University’s Master of Science Program in Physical Therapy, integrates the Alexander Technique within the context of physical therapy assessment and treatment in her practice, Body Sense in downtown Asheville.
-Her focus is helping people of all ages, professions, and avocations overcome injury and pain and move with ease. firstname.lastname@example.org 828-687-0407
+Idelle Packer (Asheville), M.S., P.T., C.T.A.T., an AmSAT-certified teacher of the Alexander Technique and graduate of Columbia University’s Master of Science Program in Physical Therapy, integrates the Alexander Technique within the context of physical therapy assessment and treatment in her practice, Body Sense, in downtown Asheville.
+Her eclectic clientele of all ages and professions, including but not exclusively performing artists (from musician to dancer to actor) present with an array of postural, orthopedic and neurologic problems that interfere with optimal function.
+What they all have in common is their ability to integrate the Alexander Technique into their lives and livelihoods, moving with greater ease and expression and overcoming limitation, injury and pain with surprising success. firstname.lastname@example.org 828-329-7761 www.idellepacker.net

 Regional ATMR Members

 Charlotte Anderson (Kingsport, TN) is an AmSAT-certified Alexander Technique teacher who loves to help people find their voice and their potential.
 She has extensive opera, recital, oratorio and symphonic song experience, and has presented workshops around the country on Voice, Body Awareness and The Alexander Technique.
 She holds a Masters and Doctorate in vocal performance and pedagogy from the Peabody Conservatory of the Johns Hopkins University.
-She teaches Voice and the AT, at Milligan College and at her studio in Kingsport, TN. email@example.com 423-963-3703 www.charlotteanderson.com
+She is retired professor at Milligan College, continuing to teach Alexander Technique as adjunct faculty.
+She teaches Voice and AT privately at her studio in Kingsport, TN. email@example.com 423-963-3703 www.charlotteanderson.com

 Alison Deadman ( Jonesborough, TN) teaches Alexander Technique at East Tennessee State University and maintains private studios in Johnson City (at Samadhi Healing Arts Center) and Jonesborough, TN.
 Alison enjoys working with all populations and has extensive experience working with musicians and equestrians.
 She teaches individual and small-group lessons as well as giving workshops.
 Her workshops range from short general introductions to whole- or multiple-day events with a specialized focus.
 A recent workshop participant said: “To see and feel such subtle movements yet feel such a ‘rightness’ in my body was astounding.” firstname.lastname@example.org 423-741-8945